top of page

 Focus Stacking Novoflex Castel micro

-Internal camera focus stacking
+In-camera focus stacking

 Some modern cameras can also carry out focus stacking internally by shifting the focusing plane in small steps via the autofocus motor.
-Some call it focus bracketing or something else, but the principle is always the same: You enter how long the shooting distance should be (mostly just a number between 1 and 10) and how many individual steps are required.
+Some call it focus bracketing or something else, but the principle is always the same: You enter how long the shooting distance should be (usually just a number between 1 and 10) and how many individual steps are required.
 The length of the individual steps is then usually calculated internally by the camera.
 Press the shutter button and the series runs in fractions of a second.
 Some cameras then export the individual images, others process them internally to create a finished image with a continuous depth of field.

-Selfmade double flash holder with flash diffuser, made from the shade of an IKEA ceiling light – so you can also take mobile shots with a large depth of field using internal focus stacking
+Homemade double flash holder with flash diffuser, made from the shade of an IKEA ceiling light - so you can also take mobile shots with a large depth of field using internal focus stacking

 The settings for internal focus stacking (here Canon R3) are simple, and good shots are achieved after a short period of practice.

-Canon R3 focus bracketing
+Canon R3 Focus Bracketing

-Alcidodes ocellatus focus stacking Daniel Knop
+Alcidodes ocellatus Daniel Knop

 Weevil Alcidodes ocellatus, taken in focus stacking with 100 individual images, sharp from front to back and in such high resolution that the image can easily be printed with an edge length of two meters

-Stacking rig Daniel Knop
+Optische Bank Focus Stacking Daniel Knop

 Focus stacking on the microscope